-Communication Parents Should Expect from the Coach Philosophy of coaching Expectations that the coach has for all the players on the team, and possible repercussions if those expectations are not met.
-Through the "team parent," weekly e-mails with location and times of all practices, games, and any expectations (as well as updates).
-Team requirements, such as special equipment, offseason conditioning, etc. Discipline that results in denying a player's participation Communication of any scholar-athlete who will be awards at the Sports Award Ceremonies.
+and game times, team logistics, and arrangement of a means to resolve conflict. es only to provide specific information regarding practice Communication Parents Should Expect from the Coach Philosophy of coaching Expectations that the coach has for all the players on the team, and possible repercussions if those expectations are not met.
+Through the "team parent," weekly emails with location and times of all practices, games, and any expectations (as well as updates).
+Team requirements, such as special equipment, offseason conditioning, etc. Discipline that results in denying a player's participation Communication of any scholar-athlete who will receive awards at the Sports Award Ceremonies.
 Communication the Coach Should Expect From Parents Concerns expressed directly to coach, not to school Notification of any schedule conflicts well in advance Specific concern in regards to a coach's philosophy and/or expectations Notification in writing if the scholar-athlete will not be riding with the team to or from games, along with information concerning with whom he/she will be riding.
 Written permission to move scholar-athlete from an age appropriate team to one that consists of older students.
-Parental Concerns Appropriate to Discuss with Coach The treatment of the athlete, mentally and physically Ways to help the athlete improve, in the sport and in life Concerns about the athlete's behavior, working with one's teammates and honoring one's own potential Parental Concerns Not Appropriate to Discuss with Coach Playing time Team strategy Play calling Other scholar-athletes
+Parental Concerns Appropriate to Discuss with Coach The treatment of the athlete, mentally and physically Ways to help the athlete improve, in the sport and in life Concerns about the athlete's behavior, working with one's teammates and honoring one's own potential Parental Concerns Inappropriate to Discuss with Coach Playing time Team strategy Play calling Other scholar-athletes